robinrodricks/FluentListView/README.md

 On the rows of my FluentListView, I want to show images that come from a database.
-How do I do that?[¶](#on-the-rows-of-my-objectlistview-i-want-to-show-images-that-come-from-a-database-how-do-i-do-that "Permalink to this headline")
+How do I do that?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Normally, images that are shown on rows come from an ImageList.
 The ImageGetter delegate simply returns the index of the image that should be drawn against the cell.
 However, sometimes, the images that should be drawn are not known at compile time.
 Or they are generated dynamically from some characteristic of the model object being displayed.
 In such cases, the ImageList cannot be pre- populated with the images to be used.
 But with a little planning, you can still use your ImageList to manage your images, even when the Images are dynamically retrieved.